 Patient education focus – empowering people to improve their own outcomes

 Attend this conference, which is specifically designed to improve your patient outcomes.
+Book now!

 Get Event Alerts Set a reminder email for this event

 Success!
 You have successfully subscribed to receive updates for Asthma, Allergies, and Anaphylaxis Conference!

 Need for Program

 There is a plethora of new evidence relating to allergies, asthma, and anaphylaxis and their diagnosis and management, and it is difficult to understand how to apply the new research to your practice.
 This topic reflects a group of potentially life-threatening and serious conditions that are the subject of intensive research, which is both ground-breaking and game-changing.
 There are opportunities to change your practice to improve your patient and carer education and, ultimately, to ensure best outcomes.

 The purpose of this program is to increase your knowledge about these significant and potentially life-threatening conditions and update you on the latest evidence.

 Your learning outcomes:

 Improved understanding of allergies, asthma, and anaphylaxis and their associated management

 Knowledge of the latest research, findings, and recommendations for your practice and the ability to translate it into improved practice